 SSH

-To connect to LUCIA, you must first connect to its SSH gateway, then proceed to the login nodes.
+To connect to LUCIA, you must first connect to an SSH gateway, then proceed to the login nodes.

 To connect to the SSH gateway, use: